-The narcissist’s scapegoat is often the person who gets blamed by the narcissist for all the narcissist’s mistakes, wrongdoings, flaws, faults, shame, the narcissists scapegoat is the person who the narcissist passes responsibility over to for the narcissist’s actions, the person who take the consequences for the narcissist’s actions, the person who is left with a damaged reputation due to the narcissists using the scapegoat to deflect negative attention away from the narcissist towards the scapegoat.
+The narcissist’s scapegoat is often the person who gets blamed by the narcissist for all the narcissist’s mistakes, wrongdoings, flaws, faults, shame.
+The narcissist’s scapegoat is the person who the narcissist passes responsibility over to for the narcissist’s actions, the person who take the consequences for the narcissist’s actions, the person who is left with a damaged reputation due to the narcissist using the scapegoat to deflect negative attention away from the narcissist towards the scapegoat.

 The scapegoat can be someone who doesn’t conform to the narcissist’s demands, doesn’t conform to the narcissist’s way of thinking, or someone, the narcissist, is envious of.
 The narcissist’s scapegoat can be someone the narcissist just doesn’t like or someone the narcissist fears might expose the narcissist.

 More often than not, scapegoats are justice seekers who, by seeking justice, can play straight into the narcissist’s games.
 Scapegoats tend to be.

 Usually due to the narcissist blaming, humiliating, shaming, judging, and criticism of the scapegoat, often the narcissist will have enablers joining in with this behaviour the scapegoat can feel like no matter what they do, it’s never enough, full of self-doubt, ruminating over things they’ve said and done, fearful of speaking up as they can see many prospective and don’t want to hurt another’s feelings, or they can be stubborn and closed off, protecting their feeling due to the narcissists always using the scapegoats feeling against them, they can also be provoked easily when the narcissist goes after those the scapegoat cares for as they don’t want other to feel the pain, the narcissist has caused them.